mickfuzz/dyne_docs/src/terminal/docs/13-files-and-directories.md

              share, src, and more)
     /var     variable data preserved between reboots

-You don\'t need to know about the directory structure outside your home directory in order to run applications, but this knowledge occasionally comes in handy.
+You don't need to know about the directory structure outside your home directory in order to run applications, but this knowledge occasionally comes in handy.
 Perhaps the most common uses are when you want to change a system-wide configuration file or view log messages.
 Log files